Replace a missing tooth with a bridge

 If the patient grinds or clenches, it is advisable to support the superficial veneering layer of ceramic with some sort of metal substructure.
 There are many types of metal substructures which can be added when maximum strength is needed.

 The patient rarely is advised of the choices being made on their behalf.
 These choices determine bio-compatibility, tissue health, and longevity.
 These metallic substructures are die cast in the lab with various quality levels of metal alloys.
 A non-precious alloy will not cast as well and will not be as bio-compatible as a high noble alloy with high gold content.
 Dr. Fondriest always chooses a very bio-compatible “high-noble” precious alloy made primarily of gold.

-There are also two more less mainstream types of bridges that can be used in certain circumstances
+There are also two more less mainstream types of dental bridges that can be used in certain circumstances

 3. Cantilever Bridges

 Cantilever bridges are another option for replacing a missing teeth.
-They are very similar to traditional bridges, but the false tooth or pontic is supported by an abutment on only one side, rather than on both sides.
+They are very similar to traditional versions, but the false tooth or pontic is supported by an abutment on only one side, rather than on both sides.
 So if there’s only one natural tooth or implant next to the gap, a bridge can still be secured.
-This bridge option is NOT RECOMMENDED for back teeth.
+This option is NOT RECOMMENDED for back teeth.
 This is an option best used for a missing front tooth.
 The bite forces are less in the front teeth and will be less likely to hurt or dislodge the bridge.